frednovack/spree_avatar/README.md

 # Spree Avatar
+Spree Avatar extension adds an avatar to the user.
+Afterwards it could be shown, for instance to send messages.
-RoR plugin to use with Spree.
+RoR plugin to use with Spree (4.1 ready).
-Adds an avatar to the user account.

 ## Installation
 Add this line to your application's Gemfile: